mattly/bork/Readme.md

 Bork puts the 'sh' back into IT.
 [Bork Bork Bork](https://www.youtube.com/results?search_query=swedish+chef).

-## the Sweedish Chef Puppet of Config Management
+## the Swedish Chef Puppet of Config Management

 Bork is a bash DSL for making declarative assertions about the state of a system.
 Here's a basic example: